 - Aerial Radiological Survey – Can detect and identify radiological materials and determines the extent of the radiological contamination.

-The Battalion has a close relationship with the NATO Response Force.
+The Task Force has a close relationship with the NATO Response Force (NRF).
 While it can be deployed independently, it is consistent with and complements the NRF.
 Its strength is included within the NRF force structure and its components can deploy within 2 to 30 days.

 The Task Force also maintains a close relationship with the Framework Nations Concept (FNC) Cluster CBRN Protection, which is a multinational German-led project.
 It provides a platform to maintain, consolidate and improve current capabilities on a multinational basis.
 Furthermore, it is designed to train and prepare CBRN defence units, and serves as a platform for identifying forces in order to facilitate the force generation process for the Task Force.

-Following the agreement at the 2002 Prague Summit to enhance the Alliance’s defence capabilities against WMD, the NAC, in June 2003, decided to form a multinational CBRN Defence Battalion and Joint Assessment Team.
+Following the agreement at the 2002 NATO Summit in Prague to enhance the Alliance’s defence capabilities against WMD, the NAC, in June 2003, decided to form a multinational CBRN Defence Battalion and Joint Assessment Team.

 The structure of the Battalion was established at a planning conference on 17-18 September 2003.
-On 28 October, a force generation conference was held at Supreme Headquarters Allied Powers Europe (SHAPE), Mons, Belgium.
-On 18-21 November, a follow-up conference was held in the Czech Republic, the first volunteer lead country.
+On 28 October, a force generation conference was held at Supreme Headquarters Allied Powers Europe (SHAPE) in Mons, Belgium.
+On 18-21 November, a follow-up conference was held in Czechia, the first volunteer lead country.

 The Battalion reached its initial operational capability on 1 December 2003.
-Full operational capability was achieved on 28 June 2004 as declared by SACEUR at the Istanbul Summit, and responsibility was transferred to the strategic command of Allied Command Operations.
+Full operational capability was achieved on 28 June 2004 as declared by SACEUR at the 2004 NATO Summit in Istanbul, and responsibility was transferred to the strategic command of Allied Command Operations.
 From then on, the Battalion was included in the rotation system of the NRF.
 The concept of operations and the capability requirements of the Battalion were revised three times, the last time in 2018 to incorporate lessons learned from previous NRF rotations and operational deployments, as well as to reflect changes in the security environment that took place in recent years.
 Moreover, a revised reinforcement policy for the Task Force was approved in 2019.